-- 10.1 Good communication links and well connected settlements underpin economic prosperity and social well being.
+- 9.1 Good communication links and well connected settlements underpin economic prosperity and social well being.
 The location of development is a critical aspect of accessibility and in delivering sustainable development, creating sustainable communities and tackling climate change.
-Employment and housing growth, and other development over the plan period therefore need to be brought forward in sustainable and accessible locations, and links to key destinations strengthened. - 10.2 The private car provides personal mobility and will remain a central method of travel.
+Employment and housing growth, and other development over the plan period therefore need to be brought forward in sustainable and accessible locations, and links to key destinations strengthened. - 9.2 The private car provides personal mobility and will remain a central method of travel.
 It therefore needs to be planned for.
-However, the continuing freedom to use the car has significant costs to the environment (e.g. congestion, air quality, rat running, and carbon emissions) and the need to travel this way must be reduced. - 10.3 National policy is no longer aimed at catering for the unrestrained growth of road traffic.
+The complete freedom to use the car would have significant costs to the environment (e.g. from congestion and rat-running, from the effects of carbon emissions and from a deterioration in air quality).
+Measures to reduce pollution and promote cleaner fuels (e.g. electric cars) should be encouraged, although the need to travel by car must also be reduced. - 9.3 National policy is no longer aimed at catering for the unrestrained growth of road traffic.
 Travel demand needs to be managed in a way that is more sustainable and delivers carbon reductions.
-This approach includes: - reducing the need to travel (by both car and non-car mode); - managing existing road capacity; - carefully locating development so that it is accessible to all users: - controlling and managing new car parking spaces; - encouraging fewer car journeys; - promoting non-car travel; and - implementing Green Travel Plans. - 10.4 A clear road hierarchy must be established that recognises appropriate levels of through movement and local access.
-The road hierarchy is shown on the Proposals Map and is divided into: - main hierarchy (strategic/primary roads, main roads, and secondary distributor roads); and - local hierarchy (local distributor, local transition, local collector and local spur roads). - 10.5 The East Hemel Hempstead Area Action Plan is specifically looking at improving the road hierarchy in and around the Maylands Business Park.

-- 10.6 Realistic opportunities for travellers to make more sustainable transport choices such as walking, cycling or using passenger transport will be promoted.
+This approach includes: - reducing the need to travel (by both car and non-car mode); - managing existing road capacity; - carefully locating development so that it is accessible to all users; - controlling and managing new car parking spaces; - encouraging fewer car journeys; - promoting non-car travel; and - implementing Green Travel Plans. - 9.4 A clear road hierarchy must be established that recognises appropriate levels of through movement and local access.
+The road hierarchy is shown on the Proposals Map and is divided into: - main hierarchy (strategic/primary roads, main roads, and secondary distributor roads); and - local hierarchy (local distributor, local transition, local collector and local spur roads). - 9.5 The East Hemel Hempstead Area Action Plan is specifically looking at improving the road hierarchy in and around the Maylands Business Park. - 9.6 Realistic opportunities for travellers to make more sustainable transport choices such as walking, cycling or using passenger transport will be promoted.
 New development will be guided to more accessible locations that are well connected to a range of uses and integrated with other travel modes.
-This will help promote social inclusion, minimise the need to travel, reduce car dependency and enable us to adopt healthier and more environmentally friendly travel choices. - 10.7 All major new development proposals should include a package of sustainable transport measures to reduce reliance on the private car.
-A Transport Assessment and comprehensive Travel Plan must accompany such schemes. - 10.8 The impact of any development, either alone or cumulatively with other proposals, must be addressed through: - providing new and improving existing pedestrian and cycle routes; - contributions towards strategic transport improvements; - implementing local highway works; - minimising private car parking through the availability of car clubs and pool cars; or - developing car free developments in the borough's most accessible locations. - 10.9 The right infrastructure needs to be properly planned for locally over the plan period so that it is in place to meet the transport needs of those that travel within the borough.
+This will help promote social inclusion, minimise the need to travel, reduce car dependency and enable us to adopt healthier and more environmentally friendly travel choices.

+- 9.7 All major new development proposals should include a package of sustainable transport measures to reduce reliance on the private car.
+A Transport Assessment and comprehensive Travel Plan must accompany such schemes. - 9.8 The impact of any development, either alone or cumulatively with other proposals, must be addressed through: - providing new and improving existing pedestrian and cycle routes; - contributions towards strategic transport improvements; - implementing local highway works; - minimising private car parking through the availability of car clubs and pool cars; or - developing car free developments in the borough's most accessible locations. - 9.9 The right infrastructure needs to be properly planned for locally over the plan period so that it is in place to meet the transport needs of those that travel within the borough.
 Physical measures can also be complemented by other (Smarter Choices) initiatives.
-They can help influence people's travel behaviour through increasing awareness and information, and in offering incentives as an alternative to using the car. - 10.10 There are many bodies that have responsibility for delivering transport improvements and investment across the borough (see Table 3).
+They can help influence people's travel behaviour through increasing awareness and information, and in offering incentives as an alternative to using the car. - 9.10 There are many bodies that have responsibility for delivering transport improvements and investment across the borough (see Table 3).
 Therefore, new development and infrastructure will need to be co-ordinated with a number of organisations.